fishcus/KAP-manual/en/model/data_import/kafka_import.en.md

 ### Define a table from streaming

-1. Start KAP server, login KAP web GUI, select or create a project.
-Click **Studio -> Data Source**, then click the icon **Kafka**.
+1. Please create a new project and select *Kafka* as the data source.

    ![Import Kafka Data Source](images/a.png)

-2.Input your broker info.
-Under the field **Host**, please fill in your own IP address which the Jobs run in YARN cluster can access.
+2. Input your broker info.
+Under the field *Host*, please fill in your own IP address which the Jobs run in YARN cluster can access.

    ![Input Broker Information](images/k2.en.png)

-3.Click √ to confirm your broker info, then click **Get Cluster Info -> sandbox -> kylindemo**, the kafka sample message would appear in the right box, click **Convert**.
+3.Click √ to confirm your broker info, then click *Get Cluster Info* to select the topic kylindemo.
+The kafka sample message would appear in the right box, when *Convert* button was clicked.
    ![Get Cluster Information](images/k3.en.png)

 4.You need to give a logic table name for this streaming data source.
 The name will be used for SQL query later.
 Here please enter "KAFKA_TABLE_1" in the **Table Name** field.